ssj-delta-cu/ssj-graphs-r/readme.md

 #### `ssj-delta-et/ssj-overview/et_fieldpoints.js`

 Extracts the monthly ET value at each of the fieldstations.
-This is depreciated since the final report used the daily values for the overpass days.
+This is depreciated since the final report used the daily values for the overpass days (see daily_charts).

 #### `ssj-delta-et/ssj-overview/et_comparisons_subregions_cropmask.js`